graziano-giuliani/MED12-ocean-mit/README.md

-This repository contains the glue linking together the pieces composig the RegCM-ES1-1, the Regional Earth System Moddel of UNESCO ICTP which is used for the MED-CORDEX simulation run by the ICTP.
+This repository contains the glue linking together the pieces composig the RegCM-ES1-1, the Regional Earth System Moddel of UNESCO ICTP which is used for the MED-CORDEX simulation run by the ICTP in collaboration with OGS and the University of Trieste.

 Following here you can find the procedure followed to prepare the run.